History of Switzerland: Sonderbund War of 1847

-The Radical-liberal-Protestant element charged that the Sonderbund violated the Federal Treaty of 1815, § 6 of which expressly forbade such separate alliances.
+The Radical–liberal–Protestant element charged that the Sonderbund violated the Federal Treaty of 1814, § 6 of which expressly forbade such separate alliances.
 Forming a majority in the Tagsatzung they decided to dissolve the Sonderbund on October 21, 1847.
 The odds were against the Catholics, who were heavily outnumbered in population; they were outnumbered in soldiers by 79,000 to 99,000 and lacked enough well-trained soldiers, officers, and generals.
 When the Sonderbund refused to disband, the national army attacked in a brief civil war between the Catholic and the Protestant cantons, known as the Sonderbundskrieg ("Sonderbund War".)
 The national army was composed of soldiers from all the other cantons except Neuchâtel and Appenzell Innerrhoden (which remained neutral).
 The Sonderbund was easily defeated in less than a month; there were about 130 killed.
 Apart from small riots, this was the last armed conflict on Swiss territory.
-Many Sonderband leaders fled to Italy, but the victors were generous.
+Many Sonderbund leaders fled to Italy, but the victors were generous.
 They invited the defeated cantons to join them in a program of federal reform, and a new constitution was drafted along American lines.
 National issues were to be under the control of the national parliament, and the Jesuits were expelled.
 The Swiss voted heavily in favor of the new constitution by 2 million against 300,000.
 Switzerland became calm.
 However, conservatives around Europe became frightened and prepared their forces to meet possible challenges, which indeed soon exploded the Revolutions of 1848.
 In those violent revolutions, outside Switzerland, the conservatives were always successful.

 Modern Switzerland (1848–present)

 Industrialisation

 As a consequence of the civil war, Switzerland adopted a federal constitution in 1848, amending it extensively in 1874 and establishing federal responsibility for defense, trade, and legal matters, leaving all other matters to the cantonal governments.
-From then, and over much of the 20th century, continuous political, economic, and social improvement has characterized Swiss history.
+From then, and during much of the 20th century, continuous political, economic, and social improvement has characterized Swiss history.

 While Switzerland was primarily rural, the cities experienced an industrial revolution in the late 19th century, focused especially on textiles.
 In Basel, for example, textiles, including silk, were the leading industry.
 In 1888 women made up 44% of the wage earners.
-Nearly half the women worked in the textile mills, with household servants as the second largest job category.
+Nearly half the women worked in the textile mills, with household servants as the second-largest job category.
 The share of women in the workforce was higher between 1890 and 1910 than it was in the late 1960s and 1970s.

-Swiss Universities in the late 19th century are notable for the number of female students receiving medical education.
+Swiss universities in the late 19th century are notable for the number of female students receiving medical education.